TimeseriesUtilities

 TimeseriesUtilities.tstdMethod

-Calculate the standard deviation of x along the dim dimension, optionally grouped by dt.
+Calculate the standard deviation of x along dimension dim, optionally grouped by dt.

 source